top christian dating siteIntroduction to Dreams

 Whether your dreams are pleasant, scary, magical, or mundane, they all come from within you.
 You are the artist, author, and director.
 These are your creations.

 Just as you are the only one who dreams your dreams, you are also the only one who can truly interpret your dreams.
-Reading books on dreams or surfing the Internet for common dream symbols and themes may be fun and interesting, but that’s much like reading your horoscope – hit and miss.
+Reading find a lesbian lover or surfing the Internet for common dream symbols and themes may be fun and interesting, but that’s much like reading your horoscope – hit and miss.
 Ultimately, the answers won’t come from outside.
 You must decide on the final interpretation, a decision that will come from within, from that wise place inside you called your intuition.

 How do you know when you’ve hit upon the true meaning of a dream?
 You’ll get a felt sense, which can best be described this way…